 Simulations show that the real region of attraction is larger than the one found above, but not global.
-For instance, if the system is started in a "no production" state (tubing filled with oil), the system must be brought to a producing condition before the controller is turned on.
+For instance, if the system is started in a "no production" state (tubing filled with oil - $x_2 = 0$), the system must be brought to a producing condition before the controller is turned on.
 This is due to the saturation of the chokes.
-If the tubing is filled with oil, the casing can be filled with enough gas such that $x_1+x_2=M_g^$ , without gas being inserted into the tubing.
-The "oil controller" tries to decrease the amount of oil, but is non-successful since the well cannot produce oil with no gas inserted.
-Increasing $M_g^$ (temporarily) might be a solution.
+If the tubing is filled with oil, the casing can be filled with enough gas such that $x_1 + x_2 = M_g^$, without gas being inserted into the tubing.
+The "oil controller" tries to decrease the amount of oil, but is unsuccessful since the well cannot produce oil with no gas inserted.
+Increasing M_g^ (temporarily) might be a solution in this case.